Lethal Oil Pollutants

 - Accelerated wear around the combustion chamber as a result of fuel dilution causing a wash-down on the cylinder liners.

 As a normally-occurring byproduct of combustion, soot exists in most (if not all) in-serviced diesel marine engines.
 It can reach the engine by any number of methods, most commonly during engine operation.
 The presence of soot is relatively normal for boats that have seen a lot of time out on the water, so don’t panic just yet.
-However, if the intensity and condition of the soot appears to be abnormal, then here are some of the associated risks:
+However, if the intensity and condition of the soot appear to be abnormal, then here are some of the associated risks:

 - A high soot load can be incurred as a result of poor ignition timing and a restricted air filter, which can’t be reversed by an oil change.